bradgharrison/TakeMeHome/README.md

 # TakeMeHome

-A streamlined Chrome extension that redirects new tabs to your preferred homepage, optimized for maintaining a single homepage tab.
+A simple Chrome extension that redirects new tabs to your preferred homepage.

+## ✨ Features

+- Redirects new browser tabs to your configured homepage
+- Automatically detects local addresses vs external sites
+- Uses appropriate http:// or https:// protocols
+- Clear and simple UI
+- Dark mode support

 ## Features